-It a shocking turn of events, the Atlas' Android VPN client is actually better than its Windows counterpart.
+Desktop VPN apps usually offer more features than their Android counterparts, but not here.
+In a surprising turn of events, the Atlas' Android client is actually better than its Windows counterpart.

 What customer support does Atlas VPN offer?

 It's safe to say Atlas VPN does have potential, especially now it has come under Nord Security ownership.
-Already proving to be a potential powerhouse in terms of performance and, for the most part, streaming unblocking, it really needs to focus on ironing out its desktop app issues and get a privacy audit or two under its belt to join the big players.
+Already proving to be a potential powerhouse in terms of performance and streaming unblocking, it's better than a lot of VPNs I've tested, and for the price it's very tempting indeed.

 If Atlas can focus on improving its desktop apps and get a proper privacy audit or two under its belt, it has every chance of competing with the biggest and best VPNs in the business.